Microsoft has announced a new member of the Surface family and I got to spend a little bit of time with the new Surface tablet.

 Microsoft has released Teams in preview for the Surface Hub, expanding the app’s footprint across the Office 365 ecosystem.

 Because Brad’s finally coming back from vacation, this week’s edition of Short Takes looks at Microsoft’s planned GitHub acquisition, Microsoft’s market cap gains, another drop in the bucket, and much more.

-The Surface Pro has been available for six months and now that the dust has settled, it’s time to take another look at the hardware.
+Microsoft’s Surface Book 2 has been available for six months and it’s time to look back at the good, the bad and the indifferent aspects of the hardware.

 Because I’m so tired my eyes hurt, this week’s edition of Short Takes examines Surface Hub 2, a rumored $400 Surface tablet, the unbearable shyness of a young Bill Gates, and so much more.

 Microsoft has unveiled the Surface Hub 2 and while it has a similar name to the original product, the company is making significant changes to the hardware.

 At Microsoft’s Build conference, the company provided hints about what will be coming with Surface Hub v2.

 Because this happens once a quarter, this week’s edition of Short Takes looks exclusively at Microsoft’s earnings announcement and the information it provided to analysts after that announcement.

 Because security and privacy are fashionable, this week’s edition of Short Takes examines Microsoft’s new Azure Sphere platform, a Windows 10 S vulnerability, data requests, the race to $1 trillion, and much, much more.